RECOMMENDED CASH OFFER for MARIADB PLC by MERIDIAN BIDCO LLC (Bidco) which is an Affiliate of K1 INVESTMENT MANAGEMENT, LLC (K1) as manager of K5 PRIVATE INVESTORS, L.P.

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION (IN WHOLE OR IN PART) IN, INTO OR FROM ANY JURISDICTION WHERE TO DO SO WOULD CONSTITUTE A VIOLATION OF THE RELEVANT LAWS OF SUCH JURISDICTION.

-In accordance with Rule 15(c) of the Irish Takeover Panel Act, 1997, Takeover Rules 2022 (the "Irish Takeover Rules"), Bidco today announces that a letter dated 31 May 2024 containing details of its proposal (the "Proposal") to (i) holders of options and (ii) holders of restricted stock units, each as granted under the MariaDB Equity Plans, had been sent to such holders.
+In accordance with Rule 15(c) of the Irish Takeover Panel Act, 1997, Takeover Rules 2022 (the "Irish Takeover Rules"), Bidco today announces that a letter dated 7 June 2024 containing details of its proposal (the "Proposal") to MariaDB Warrantholders had been sent to such holders.

 The Proposal will be made available free of charge, subject to certain restrictions relating to persons resident in Restricted Jurisdictions, on K1's website at https://k1.com/meridian-offer-update/.